Medom5/encrypted-journaling/README.md

 - [x] Add logging functionality.
 - [ ] Implement automatic date appending when editing the journal.
+- [ ] Add a Cleanup Mechanism to Handle Script Interruptions.
 - [ ] Implement multiple journal support by allowing users to specify different journal names.
 - [ ] Add an integrity check to ensure journal content remains unaltered.
 - [ ] Enhance error handling with more user-friendly messages.